sharkymark/v2-templates/README.md

 # Template Emoji URLs
 Here are several [Emoji URLs](emoji-urls.md) to IDE, programming language, and infrastructure emojis to make your templates pop in the Coder UI.

+# API examples
+You can find API endpoints from inspecting the UI in your browser tools.
+[Here are examples](api.md) to get you going.